Evolved Program Analytical Forecasts

 Technology

-This Evolved Program Analytical Forecasts method is an automated process that uses any large data set as an input, and algorithms evolve by a method called Simulated Evolution giving the probabilities of different outcomes based on the information desired.
+Inventors at the University of Wisconsin-Milwaukee have developed the Evolved Program Analytical Forecasts.
+This method is an automated process that uses any large data set as an input, and algorithms evolve by a method called Simulated Evolution giving the probabilities of different outcomes based on the information desired.
 This new method also accounts for the spatial dimension of the data.
 The approach is based upon predator-prey ecosystem dynamics, in which the predators fill the role of regulators of the population that carries the forecast information.
 A forecast solution carrier is produced by using steady population, which drives progress towards improved forecast solutions.
 An automated process which needs the supervision of only one trained forecaster brings down costs and makes short-term forecasts accessible to a greater number of businesses and organizations.

 Intellectual Property